jgroeschen/KFoSs-PC/README.md

 ***f***ree, ***o***pen-***s***ource ***s***oftware for your ***p***ersonal ***c***omputer

+    NOTICE (2023-02-09): THIS PROJECT IS ON HIATUS Since returning to KFoSS-PC after some time away, I have gone over the API documentation again, and found that some existing/planned features may violate the Acceptable Use Policy for the API.
+As far as I know, these terms were not present on my first read-through of the documentation when I began the project, but I have no evidence one way or the other (the page does not exist in either Archive.org's Wayback Machine or Google's cache, so I have no historical reference).
+For the time being, this project will remain here for posterity, and I will check in on the API from time to time to see if anything changes for the better.

 This project is in the early stages of development.
 It was begun as a final project for the Code Kentucky/Code Louisville Data Analysis 1 course, but I am now continuing to develop it after the conclusion of the class.
 Inflation is on the rise, and I wanted to see what that looked like with a subset of grocery prices.